Homepage / Cancer Info: Cancer AWARENESS

 Colorectal Cancer

-(also known as colon cancer, rectal cancer, or bowel cancer) is the development of cancer from the colon or rectum (parts of the large intestine).
+Colorectal cancer (CRC), also known as bowel cancer, colon cancer, or rectal cancer, is the development of cancer from the colon or rectum (parts of the large intestine).

 The links below will take you directly to the website's pages on Colorectal Cancer